lauraneckstein/lauraneckstein.github.io/index.md

   - [Got Pesticides?](http://lauraneckstein.com/blog/pesticides/)

 ### Contact
 You are welcome to contact me at anytime.
-Either [tweet at me](http://twitter.com/lauraneckstein/), or email me at lauraeck@upenn.edu.
+Email me at lauraeck@upenn.edu.